-Working on the cruise ships is a definite option for the short term.
-It allows you to gain experience in the photographic industry, you can add to your portfolio and of course add gainful employment to your CV.
+Working on cruise ships is a good short term option.
+It allows you to gain experience in the photographic industry, you can add great images to your portfolio and of course add gainful employment to your CV.

 Most photographers working at sea are technically freelance.
 You are contracted by a photography agency to take images for a set period of time.
 If accepted by an agency you will often have to pay a bond, usually around $500 to cover your uniform and repatriation in the event of something going wrong.

 You may have to pay to do your safety at sea certificates, this is compulsory for all seafarers and requires a 2-3 day course at a designated center.

 Once on the ship, you will also be responsible for your own tax payments.
 This very much depends on your countries tax regime.
 US citizens, for example, have to pay tax even if they are out of the country.
 UK citizens do not if they are out of the country for more than 180 days in a given year.

 Pay is usually done on a commission basis by rank.

 Let’s state straight away, the life of a cruise ship photographer is not an easy one.
 The vast majority of photography these days is done on big ships with rigid itineraries.
 You maybe working 10-14 hours a day 7 days a week.